Puli Inji

 Instructions

 - Heat the pan and dry fry the Urad Dal, Fenugreek Seeds and Curry Leaves and fry it till the dal changes its color to light brown.
-Grind these in a mixer to a fine powder
+Take it to mixer jar.

 - Now the tasty Puli inji is ready to serve with plain rice